tdenheld/portfolio/about.md

 I freelanced for about 6 years.
 After becoming a dad I wanted a more stable income.
 Besides I was ready for the next step: to work for a large design agency with big clients on a regular basis.
 While freelancing, it frustrated me that after delivering I was no longer listened to.
 Often resulting in mediocre developed products.

 So I applied to Digitas and I came to work for Dutch Railways.
 An account won through a European tender.
 Plenty was new to me.
 Forced to work with Sketch in an Agile environment.
 Dealing with an IT department of about 8 development teams.
-Yet, I never expected getting so much fun out of working on one large platform like <a href="https://ns.nl" target="_blank">ns.nl</a>.
+Yet, I never expected getting so much fun out of working on one large platform like <a href="https://ns.nl" target="_blank" rel="noreferrer">ns.nl</a>.

 In terms of visual design it is less exciting.
 The style already existed.
 Regarding UX it is all the more interesting.
 Especially the combination with prototyping.
 I picked up my coding skills, improved it hugely and now design about 80% of the projects directly in HTML.
 Now and then I'm even used as a front-end developer to write production code :)

 In my spare time I love to play with cameras and synthesizers.
-Mail me at <a href="mailto:hoi@tk305.com" target="_blank">hoi@tk305.com</a> or google my <a href='http://www.google.com/search?q=Tibor+den+Held' target='_blank'>full name</a>.
+Mail me at <a href="mailto:hoi@tk305.com" target="_blank" rel="noreferrer">hoi@tk305.com</a> or google my <a href="http://www.google.com/search?q=Tibor+den+Held" target="_blank" rel="noreferrer">full name</a>.